Teletearbies/Kombucha-Webshop-Frontend/README.md

 ## Who maintains and contributes to the project
 This project was developed by the following team members:

-Dániel Szabó
+Dániel Szabó,
-Fernanda Bacelar
+Fernanda Bacelar,
-Amalie Vibe Larsen
+Amalie Vibe Larsen,
 Balazs Dombovari

 The project is currently maintained by the team members and may be updated in the future.